 '_x = 2000

 Performance.
 Fields and variables—declared with Dim—designate memory locations.
-The memory locations are on the stack (for locals) or the heap (for fields).
 When a Dim variable is evaluated, the execution engine reads from that memory location.

 Summary.
 Const values help clear up confusing code.
-They influence performance—often in a positive way.
 With Const we construct self-documenting code.
 A Const with the identifier "name" is known to be a name by any programmer reading the code.